Selubi/CSify/README.md

 CSify
 ======
-Generate code-switched text from monolingual text.
+Generate code-switched texts from monolingual texts.

 [![DOI](https://zenodo.org/badge/543922457.svg)](https://zenodo.org/badge/latestdoi/543922457)

-This is an implementation of our paper "Generating Code-Switched Text from Monolingual Text with Dependency Tree" currently evaluated for publication at ICNLP 2023.
+This repository is an implementation of our paper "Generating Code-Switched Text from Monolingual Text with Dependency Tree," currently evaluated for publication at ICNLP 2023.
 | :warning: WARNING |
 |:---------------------------------------------------------------------------------------------------------|
 | **Warning: The JESC demo translates around 100,000 characters.
 Pay attention to your API character limit!** |